-Note - In the reference configuration, the IPTF service delivered 10 DNIS digits, with the format 000000xxxxx.
+Note - In the reference configuration, the IPTF service delivered 15 DNIS digits, with the format 000000xxxxxxxxxx.
 These DNIS digits are used in the provisioning defined in the following sections, not the dialed digits.
 The DNIS digit length can vary depending on the customer's needs.
-Although during testing 10 digits were used, the total length supported by the IPTF service is 21 digits, including the five leading zeroes.
+Although during the majority of testing 15 digits were used, the length was also changed to 9 digits, and 21 digits to test compatibility.
+The total length supported by the IPTF service is 21 digits, including the five leading zeroes.